egaba/ember-yup/README.md

 ## Validation Components

+You can validate data using these handy validation components as well.
 Form fields can operate both standalone or in combination with other form fields within a `validation-form`.

 Currently, there are three validation components: